craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Inner/Alaturmen/Tracking/Guild Tracking/Magical Items of Note.md

 	Entry Description: GME-017 is to be stored within Vault 0's Warm Storage sector in a cube of pure force over 6" in each diameter.

 	GME-017 is a thin gold-link necklace roughly 2' in length.
-While worn, the wearer is highly suceptable to suggestion, and will wholeheartedly attempt to follow through on this suggestion even after the
+While worn, the wearer is highly suceptable to suggestion, and will wholeheartedly attempt to follow through on this suggestion even after GME-017 has been removed, even when a given suggestion conflicts with the wearer's morals, goals, or bodily health.

 ```

 ###### The Mask of the Fallen Jester